helgatheviking/Nav-Menu-Roles/readme.txt

 1. If you chose customize by role, then you you can check the boxes next to the roles you'd like to restrict visibility to.
 1. If you choose 'By Role' and don't check any boxes, the item will be visible to everyone like normal.

+== Frequently Asked Questions ==

+= It's not working, menu items still display no matter what boxes I check.
+Help? =

+The problem is almost assuredly with your theme.
+Quickly switch over to the default Twenty Eleven theme to verify.
+Your theme is probably filtering in its own custom Walker for the wp_nav_menu() function.

 == Screenshots ==
 1. Show the new options for the menu items in the admin menu customizer